• Log in

 Image source: Varley

 The email’s subject line – ‘Quick, before it’s gone is an excellent example of creating a FOMO + urgency effect all at once.
-The simplistic email design with an exclusive offer and an option to talk to customer care are definitely impactful.
+The simplistic email design with an exclusive offer and an option to talk to customer care is definitely impactful.

 Key Takeaways